condense9/hark-lang/README.md

 ![Tests](https://github.com/condense9/teal-lang/workflows/Build/badge.svg?branch=master) [![PyPI](https://badge.fury.io/py/teal-lang.svg)](https://pypi.org/project/teal-lang) [![Gitter](https://badges.gitter.im/Teal-Lang/community.svg)](https://gitter.im/Teal-Lang/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-Teal is a programming language for serverless cloud applications, designed for passing data around between functions.
+Teal is a programming language for serverless cloud applications, designed for passing data around between Python functions.
 Concurrency supported.
 Execution tracing built-in.

 These things are important to Teal:
-- *really fast development* with **easy local testing**, and no coupling between application and infrastructure.
+- really fast development with easy local testing, and no coupling between application and infrastructure.
-- cheap deployments, because **everything is serverless** and there is no orchestrator to run idle.
+- cheap deployments, because everything is serverless and there is no orchestrator to run idle.
-- built-in **tracing/profiling**, so it's easy to know what's happening in your workflows.
+- built-in tracing/profiling, so it's easy to know what's happening in your workflows.

 Teal functions run natively on AWS Lambda and can be suspended to wait until